pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 ## BAD PRACTICES

-- usage of ::ng-deep without :host is going to affect the css of the others components, the style isolation principle is broken, the way to avoid that is using :host ::ng-deep
+- usage of ::ng-deep without :host is going to affect the css of the others components, the style isolation principle is broken, the way to avoid that is using :host ::ng-deep.
+- forget usage of clear design pattern such as smart/dumb components results in hard to read, debug, test and maintain codebase.
+The smart/dumb components pattern should be used everywhere.
+- forget usage of application monitoring and error tracking at the beginning of the project such as sentry.
+It results in a tons of bugs the day you install it and you then have to work for months in order to clear the app of all the bugs.

 ## JOIN AN EXISTING PROJECTS